whoisjustinngo/tp/docs/UserGuide.md

 * The index must be a positive integer 1, 2, 3, ...

 *Potential enhancement: to delete multiple Events at once which was already added into the Schedule.*

-### Find Event command: `find`

-Find the Event which has the specified keyword in the description

-Format: `find [keyword]`

- * Finds Events that carries the given keyword in the description
- * Events that have the keyword will be displayed in the user interface
- * Events that does not have the keyword will not be displayed

 ### Filter Event command: `filter`